colll78/cardano-lightning/docs/adrs/minimal-state.md

 If a receiver of a locked cheque knows the secret preimage of the lock prior to the locked cheques timeout, then they are capable of claiming the associated funds.
-If they wait until after the timeout, they are no longer able to claim the funds.
+If they wait until after the timeout, they are at risk that the partner can claim the funds.
 To avoid the unnecessary closure of the channel, the receiver demonstrates they know the secret and request normalising the cheque.

 The sender, wishing for the channel to remain open, normalises the cheque.
 The sender sends a signed normal cheque with the same index and amount as the locked one.
-The normal cheque can be settled at any time.
+The normal cheque can be settled at any time safely.

 If the sender of the locked cheque does not comply in good time, the receiver should proceed by closing the channel and claiming the funds with the secret.
-In such case, the receiver can construct settle using the `NonLockedCheque` type.
+In such case, the receiver can construct settle using the `Unlocked` type.

 Note that in a settle, submitted cheque must have unique indices.
 The receiver could not use both the locked and normal cheque.